Yainer Diaz Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in MLB with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.5 K/9, the worst in the league.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.81).
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.80).

-- Rockies pitchers combine to surrender the most home runs in baseball (127 total, 1.5 per game).
+- The Rockies surrender the most home runs in baseball (128 total, 1.5 per game).

-- Freeland (4-8) gets the starting nod for the Rockies in his 18th start of the season.
-He has a 4.88 ERA in 90 1/3 innings pitched, with 60 strikeouts.
+- Anderson (0-3) takes the mound for the Rockies in his 10th start of the season.
+He's put together a 6.50 ERA in 45 2/3 innings pitched, with 34 strikeouts.

-- In his last time out on Thursday against the Los Angeles Dodgers, the lefty went five innings, giving up six earned runs while surrendering four hits.
+- His last time out was on Friday against the Los Angeles Dodgers, when the righty tossed 3 2/3 innings, surrendering six earned runs while allowing six hits.

+- In 11 games this season, the 35-year-old has amassed a 6.50 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .293 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.